 - A. All services must be recommended ("ordered") by a physician or other appropriately licensed practitioner.
 The practitioner(s) authorized to recommend/order specific services may be found within Part I, Section IV of this Provider Manual - B. All recommendations/orders expire at the time of the expiration of the current authorization. - C. The recommendation/order for a course of treatment must specify each service (by official Group Name) to be provided and shall be reviewed and signed by the appropriately licensed practitioner(s) on or before the initial date of service AND on or before the effective date of each reauthorization of service(s).
-If the provider utilizes service packages (i.e. Intensive Outpatient) to order services, each service included in the service package must be individually named (by official Group Name) in the recommendation/order. - D. There are two formats that may be used for writing a recommendation/order: - i.
-An individualized recovery/resiliency plan (IRP) which fulfills the required components listed below, can be used as a recommendation/order for the applicable authorization period for services indicated within the plan. - i.
-A stand-alone recommendation/order in the client record which fulfills the required components listed below. - E. Required Components of the recommendation/order include: - i.
-Individual name, - ii.
-All services recommended as a course of treatment/ordered as indicated by Group Name as listed in the current DBHDD Provider Manual,
+If the provider utilizes service packages (i.e. Intensive Outpatient) to order services, each service included in the service package must be individually named (by official Group Name) in the recommendation/order. - D. There are two formats that may be used for writing a recommendation/order: - An individualized recovery/resiliency plan (IRP) which fulfills the required components listed below, can be used as a recommendation/order for the applicable authorization period for services indicated within the plan. - A stand-alone recommendation/order in the client record which fulfills the required components listed below. - E. Required Components of the recommendation/order include: - Individual name, - All services recommended as a course of treatment/ordered as indicated by Group Name as listed in the current DBHDD Provider Manual, - Signature and credentials of appropriately licensed practitioner(s),

-7 Applicable to diagnoses provided both internal and external to the provider.
+7 Applicable to diagnoses provided both internal and external to the provider unless otherwise noted.